MicrosoftDocs/customer-insights/ci-docs/map-entities.md

 # Select source fields for data unification

 The first step in unification is selecting the entities and fields within your datasets that you want to unify.
 Select entities that contain customer-related details such as name, address, phone number, and email.
+You can select one or more entities.

 ## Select entities and fields